Mlaoui is the croissant of my Moroccan mornings, just one of the delectable pastries from a Moroccan kitchen.

 Mlaoui is my favorite breakfast in Morocco, at its best when purchased from two women who ply their griddles just around the corner from my home in the medina of Fez al-Bali.
 It’s a seduction I seek out time and again from these no-nonsense ladies with modest smiles.

 In a Fez kitchen

 One November day, I was invited to prepare mlaoui in a Moroccan home kitchen.

-I had eaten at Asmaa’s table many times, and I already knew that, despite lack of a common spoken language, we would manage with humor, hand waving and the language of food.
+I had eaten at Asmaa’s table many times, and I already knew that, despite lack of a spoken language in common, we would manage with humor, hand waving and the language of food.
 Deb Rankine, the author of the popular Fridge Whisperer cookbook series, would come along with me.

 Three cooks, one Moroccan kitchen

-The kitchen was brightly lit room, its white-tiled floors and glass-fronted pantry gleaming.
+The kitchen was brightly lit room, its white-tiled floors, and glass-fronted pantry gleaming.
 Pride of place went to a three-burner stove with an oven, something not found in traditional Moroccan kitchens.
-A buzz of cumin and a frazzle of coriander mingled with the aroma of freshly baked harsha.
+A buzz of cumin and a frazzle of coriander mingled with the aroma of freshly baked harcha.

 Our host was a model of friendly authority as she mimed instructions to chop and stir, accompanied by running commentary in Arabic.
 Deb and I sliced onions and carrots.
 Asmaa prepared the chicken, scooping up olives and preserved lemons, and putting the lot into a pressure cooker.
 As the bird cooked, she would calibrate the time for the pot to spit and puff without reference to any timepiece other than the one in her head.

 From dough balls to flaky, chewy, crispy mlaoui